r-lib/rex/cran-comments.md

 ## Downstream dependencies

-* I ran R CMD check on all 4 downstream dependencies of memoise Summary at: https://github.com/kevinushey/rex/blob/master/revdep/summary.md
+* I ran R CMD check on all 4 downstream dependencies of rex Summary at: https://github.com/kevinushey/rex/blob/master/revdep/summary.md

 * There were 0 ERRORs in downstream dependencies.